 Model predictions must be verified against empirical data, collected by observation or experiment.
-It is rare that model construction is successful in the first attempt.
-Mismatch between predictions and measurements can be reduced by model improvements.
+It is rare that model construction is successful at the first attempt.
+Mismatch between model predictions and empirical data can be detected and analyzed in search for model improvements that would reduced the mismatch.

-In support of model verification we used empirical data generated in a robotic experiment.
+For the sake of model verification we used empirical data generated in a robotic experiment (Huang and Zytkow, 1996).
 In our experiment we used the inclined plane, but precise time measurement turned out easier for us than measurements of velocity.
-Two touch sensors, that signal the beginning and the end of the process have been placed at fixed points at the top and bottom of the inclined plane at distance D (cf. Figure 1b) and attached to the parallel port of a PC.
+Two touch sensors, that signal the beginning and the end of the process have been placed at fixed points at the top and bottom of the inclined plane at distance D(cf. Figure 1b) and attached to the parallel port of a PC.
 The equivalent of Galileo's equation (2) expressed in terms of time t, angle α and Earth acceleration g is